AfekIlayAdler/Uni-2019-Dynamic_Pricing/README.md

 Python 3.6 (Anaconda Env)

 ## Setup
-this is an .ipynb file that can be run in jupyter notebook or in google colab
+An .ipynb file can be run in jupyter notebook or in google colab